direktiv/direktiv.github.io/docs/getting_started/functions-intro.md

 # Introduction to Functions

 Flows wouldn't be very powerful if they were limited to just the predefined states.
-That's why Direktiv can run "functions" which are basically serverless containers or even a separate workflow, referred to as a [`subflow`](/getting_started/subflows/).
+That's why Direktiv can run "functions" which are basically serverless containers or even a separate flow, referred to as a [`subflow`](/getting_started/subflows/).
 Direktiv uses the `action` state to provide this functionality.

 ### Example